ZestyLimones/ZestyLimones/README.md

 ### 🌱 I’m currently learning

-- React
+- React Native
-- GraphQL
-- MongoDB
+- Java

 ### 📫 How to reach me: